michaelluzpaulo/utility-covert-encode-iso-8859-1_to_utf8/README.md

+# Utility
-# utility  - covert encode iso-8859-1 to utf8 with exec php
+covert encode iso-8859-1 to utf8 with exec php